-Iowa State University researchers conducted studies to identify genes and marker-assisted selection approaches that can be used by breeders to develop soybean lines with resistance to SDS.
+Iowa State University [ISU] researchers [Zhang, A. Singh, Mueller, and A.K.
+Singh] conducted studies to identify genes and marker-assisted selection approaches that can be used by breeders to develop soybean lines with resistance to SDS.
 The end result of this endeavor is to provide plant breeders the tools to identify the genetic basis for host plant resistance to SDS in soybean so that resistant varieties can be developed and released.
-Details of this research are published in an article titled "Genome-wide association and epistasis studies unravel the genetic architecture of sudden death syndrome resistance in soybean".
+Details of this research are published in an article titled "Genome-wide association and epistasis studies unravel the genetic architecture of sudden death syndrome resistance in soybean" in The Plant Journal (2015) 84, 1124-1136.